-Welcome to the School of Management (SOM), a special place at Clark University.
+Hello!
+Welcome to the School of Management at Clark University.

-All students attend classes taught by SOM faculty, not graduate assistants, and the small class sizes allow students to engage and get to know our faculty, and often to work with them on research projects.
-Professors take a keen interest in our students’ success and their professional development, while also regularly publishing impactful research.
-This connection between students and faculty is a distinct advantage of studying at Clark.
-Because of these opportunities and relationships, our alumni keep in touch with their former professors and staff, which results in a far-reaching alumni network you can tap into.
+Most important, our professors take a keen interest in their students’ academic success and professional development.
+Our small class sizes allow students to engage and get to know their faculty mentors – a connection that is a distinct advantage of studying at Clark SOM.
+Because of these opportunities and relationships, our alumni keep in touch with their former professors and staff, which results in a far-reaching network for our students’ benefit.

-I encourage you to visit our beautiful campus in Worcester and learn more about our transformative degree programs.
-Our faculty and staff look forwarding to meeting you and helping you gain the confidence and skills you need to change your world.
+Thank you for your interest in Clark University’s School of Management.
+I invite you to visit our beautiful campus in Worcester, Massachusetts, and learn more about the area and our transformative degree programs.
+Should you join our program, I am confident you will feel welcomed from the start and leave with the confidence and skills you need to change the world.

 Dean, School of Management

 Alan Eisner received his Ph.D. from the Stern School of Business at New York University.
 He has a B.S. in operations research and industrial engineering and a M.Eng. in engineering management, both from Cornell University.

 Eisner has published more than 30 articles in leading journals including the International Journal of Electronic Commerce, Advances in Strategic Management, International Journal of Technology Management, American Business Review, Journal of Behavioral and Applied Management, The Case Journal, and the Journal of the International Academy for Case Studies.
 The 10th edition of “Strategic Management,” a textbook he co-authored with Gregory Dess, Gerry McNamara, and Seung-Hyun Lee, was published by McGraw-Hill in January.
 His teaching interests include strategy, entrepreneurship, and organization theory.